Getting Started with Nette Tester

 FAILURE

-We continue about writing in the Writing Tests chapter.
+We continue about writing tests in the Writing Tests chapter.

 Installation and Requirements

-Minimal required PHP version by Tester is 7.1 (for more details, see the supported PHP versions table).
-The preferred way of installation is by Composer:
+The minimum PHP version required by Tester is 7.1 (more details in the table Supported PHP versions).
+The preferred way of installation is using Composer:

 composer require --dev nette/tester

-Try to run the Nette Tester from the command line (without any arguments it will only show a help summary):
+Try running Nette Tester from the command line (without arguments it will only print help):

 vendor/bin/tester